ethanmckean/BeBright/README.md

 Often times attempting to integrate various third party services introduced friction when inexplicable errors and other issues appeared.
 While we were quick to coming up with our idea and developing/unit testing the backend we underestimated the overhead creating a cross-platform frontend would take for first time react developers.

 ## What's next for BeBright
 In future weekends we may choose to flush out the user experience.
-Additional question formats, a teacher dashboard UI, platform-specific push notifications (*cough* Apple requiring a Developer account), and more our on our TODO list.
+Additional question formats, a teacher dashboard UI, platform-specific push notifications (*cough* Apple requiring a Developer account), and more are on our TODO list.